YouthLine offers free interactive lessons in school settings to help teens tackle common life stressors.

 3) negative perceptions around mental health and seeking help can be turned around.

 We deliver lessons using interactive co-facilitation and peer teaching that keeps students engaged.
 YouthLine volunteers help initiate and lead discussions that normalize subject matter.

-Please keep in mind: We currently offer classroom education on Tuesday, Wednesday, and Thursday.
+Please keep in mind: We currently offer classroom education on Mondays and Tuesdays.
 We reach capacity at 45 students and additional classes may not be combined.
 We do not require technology, but we must have access to ample wall space.

 For more information or to schedule YouthLine Outreach in your area, email YouthL@linesforlife.org.